-Single gene disorders are typically individually rare but in aggregate account for a sizeable fraction of morbidity in the community.
-The era of large scale DNA sequencing has brought an unprecedented opportunity to define their cause and study their pathogenesis.
+Single gene disorders are typically rare but in aggregate account for a sizeable fraction of morbidity in the community.
+The era of large-scale DNA sequencing has brought an unprecedented opportunity to define their cause and study their pathogenesis.

-Our close links with clinicians worldwide who submit samples to our research programme make clinical translation a key component of our work.
-Insights gained from our studies have the ability to define recurrence risk and prognosis for the families affected by these disorders.
+We have close links with clinicians worldwide who submit samples to our research programme, making clinical translation a key component of our work.
+Insights gained from our studies have the ability to define risk of recurrence, and prognosis, for the families affected by these disorders.

-Ongoing study of the mechanism by which these genetic defects lead to developmental disease will further inform the development of therapeutic strategies for more commonly arising disease states.
+Ongoing studies of the mechanisms by which these genetic defects lead to developmental diseases will further inform the development of therapeutic strategies for more common diseases.